geth33/Netflix-Clone/README.md

 ## Netflix Clone

 ### About
 The base of this clone comes from a [youtube tutorial](https://www.youtube.com/watch?v=1TCw9wO1neA) I followed which uses React.js, Redux, Firebase, and Stripe payment integration.
-I added more funcitonality such as trailers on homepage, sign up page, navbar and footer, and a choose account page (among 5 options).
-I also added the smooth animations.<br>
+I will be adding more funcitonality such as trailers on homepage, sign up page, navbar and footer, and a choose account page (among 5 options).<br>
 I'll soon talk about this clone more on my website [here](http://brysonoar.com/).

 ### Built With